 There was still a quite large number of pagan priests in the early fourth century, but virtually nothing is known of cultic activities.
-The few references to pagan cults contrast to the increasing evidence for Greek culture in Panopolis, also among traditional priestly families.
+The few references to pagan cults contrast with the increasing evidence of Greek culture in Panopolis, also among traditional priestly families.
 This mixture of traditional religion and cultivated Hellenism is a striking feature of Late Antique paganism, in Egypt and beyond.

-Perhaps the decline of temples along with their traditional scripts, influence, festivals and wealth, which “stripped away the literate and respected leadership class the priesthood had long provided”, made the traditional priesthoods shift their attention towards Greek culture in order to survive among the ever increasing dominance of Christianity?
+Perhaps the decline of temples along with their traditional scripts, influence, festivals, and wealth, which “stripped away the literate and respected leadership class the priesthood had long provided”, made the traditional priesthoods shift their attention toward Greek culture in order to survive among the ever-increasing dominance of Christianity?
 Hellenistic tendencies are found among the pagan family of Ammon, and later, in the fifth century, with Horapollon and his family.

 Akhmim and Zosimos

 As for Panopolis one can think of few places more likely to have harbored Hermetic adepts.
 It was a city renowned in late antiquity for its fierce allegiance to the old gods as well as its flourishing Greek literary culture.

 A recently discovered papyrus archive from Panopolis has revealed what must surely have been fertile soil for the growth of Hermetic preoccupations in the priest Aurelius Petearbeschinis (clearly a native Egyptian) and his family, which embraced a suggestive combination of priests of the local god Pan-Min and thoroughly Hellenized men of letters.